Chislevah/Capstone-Customer-Data-Analysis-/README.md

    - Subscription Type Breakdown: Percentage of customers by subscription type.

 6. Tree map
-   - Revenue Contribution by Product or Region: Visualize which products or regions contribute the most to revenue.
+   - Revenue Contribution by subscription type or Region: Visualize which subscription type or regions contribute the most to revenue.

 7. Tables
    - Detailed Customer Data: Include columns like customer name, ID, subscription type, start date, end date, revenue, and status.